resel143/Flutterapps/README.md

 # Flutterappd
-This repo contains flutter app made by reshul dd
+This repo contains flutter app made by reshul